genesiscommunitysuccess/docs/docs/server-reference/data-model/define.md

 }
 ```

 Fields are defined in file under `<module-name>/src/main/resources/cfg` having the following name convention `<application-name>-fields-dictionary.kts`.
-For exmple for the `trade` application that file name would be `trade-fields-dictionary.kts`
+For example for the `trade` application that file name would be `trade-fields-dictionary.kts`

 When you define a new field, it is good practice to run **codegen:generateSysDef**.
 This will generate code based on the fields definition and you will be able to use intellisense to pick this new field within table definitions.